cefsharp/CefSharp/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-`CefSharp` is a wrapper around the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/overview) in a lot of cases a feature must be added to `CEF` first before it can be used in `CefSharp`. `CEF` has it's own `Feature Request Forum` at https://magpcss.org/ceforum/viewforum.php?f=7
+`CefSharp` is a wrapper around the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/overview) in a lot of cases a feature must be added to `CEF` first before it can be used in `CefSharp`. `CEF` has its own `Feature Request Forum` at https://magpcss.org/ceforum/viewforum.php?f=7

 ---